Esc

 4. Review the generated pipeline overview, configuration, connections, and schedule.

-5. Run the pipeline manually for the first test.
+5. Run the pipeline manually for the first test — on a small slice of data.

 6. Check Run History for status, timeline, output, errors, and generated artifacts.